 In an HA deployment, edits are logged to a separate set of daemons called JournalNodes.
 A JournalNode's metadata directory is configured by setting dfs.journalnode.edits.dir.
-The JournalNode contains a VERSION file, multiple edits files and an edits_inprogress, just like the NameNode.
+The JournalNode contains a VERSION file, multiple edits_______files and an edits_inprogress, just like the NameNode.
 The JournalNode does not have fsimage files or seen_txid.
 In addition, it contains several other files relevant to the HA implementation.
 These files help prevent a split-brain scenario, in which multiple NameNodes could think they are active and all try to write edits.

-committed-txid Tracks last transaction ID committed by a NameNode.

-last-promised-epoch Contains the "epoch," which is a monotonically increasing number.
-When a new NameNode, starts as active, it increments the epoch and presents it in calls to the that it is active and requests from another NameNode, presenting a lower epoch, must be ignored.
+committed-txid Tracks last transaction ID committed by a NameNode. last-promised-epoch Contains the "epoch," which is a monotonically increasing number.
+When a new NameNode, starts as active, it increments the epoch and presents it in calls to the JournalNode.
+This scheme is the NameNode's way of claiming that it is active and requests from another NameNode, presenting a lower epoch, must be ignored. last-writer-epoch Contains the epoch number associated with the writer who last actually wrote a transaction. paxos Specifies the directory that temporary files used in the implementation of the Paxos distributed consensus protocol.
+This directory often appears as empty.